chkoreff/Fexl/README.md

 	./build

+To erase the output files and build the code from scratch:

+	./build clean

-To erase the build output files:
+To erase the output files:

-	./clean
+	./build erase

+To do a verbose build, showing all the commands:

+	verbose=1 ./build

 To build the code and run a fexl program: